St George's Anglican Church, Bluff Point: Features

 St George's Anglican Church is styled after a traditional English church, possibly reflecting the architectural influence of Father John Hawes.
 Its layout includes a cruciform design, with vestry and sacristy forming the transepts, with an apse.

 The church, built from local stone sourced from Narra Tarra in the Chapman Valley, features rendered surrounds, semi-circular arched windows, and detailed quoining and parapets.
 Similar to St John the Baptist Anglican Church in Dongara, the church is another rare example of the sanctuary being located to the west of the nave, rather than the traditional eastern placement.

 A notable architectural element is the three-storey bell tower, which rises above the stone gable end of the nave and combines with an enclosed entry porch.
 The bell in the tower, made by Mears and Stainbank in England and installed in 1938, weighs over six hundredweight.

 The church’s altar serves as a memorial to Rev. C.C.
 Frewer of Brede, and the pulpit, installed in 1947, commemorates those who died in World War II.

 A historical artifact from Brede, England—a piece of stone from its 1000-year-old St George Church—was incorporated into the church’s porch wall in 1961.

 Additions

 In 1950, a stone colonnade and sundial designed by Forbes and Fitzhardinge was erected to the west, behind the church.
 The colonnade was constructed in memory of Elizabeth Estwick, while the sundial serves as a memorial to an alter boy.

 The church’s eastern approach features a small lychgate, constructed in 1957 from a darker, redder stone and adorned with a wrought iron gate depicting St George and the dragon.
 It commemorates Elizabeth Howes.

 The adjacent Parish Hall was opened on December 4, 1960.
-It has undergone significant renovations in the 2020's.
+It has undergone significant renovations in the 2020s.